eleung/react-grid-layout/README.md

 id: ?string,

 // If true, enables cross-grid drag and drop functionality.
-// Items can be dragged between multiple grid instances wrapped in a <CrossGridProvider>.
+// Items can be dragged between multiple grid instances wrapped in a <DragDropProvider>.
 enableCrossGridDrag: ?boolean = false,

 // Controls whether this grid accepts items dropped from other grids.
 // Can be a boolean or a predicate function for conditional acceptance.
-// When using a predicate function, it receives the dragged item and source grid ID:
+// When using a predicate function, it receives the dragged item and source ID:
-//   (item: LayoutItem, sourceGridId: string) => boolean
+//   (item: LayoutItem, sourceId: string) => boolean
 // Examples:
 //   - true/false: Accept/reject all drops
-//   - (item, sourceGridId) => sourceGridId === "grid-1": Only accept from specific grid
+//   - (item, sourceId) => sourceId === "grid-1": Only accept from specific grid
-//   - (item, sourceGridId) => item.type === "widget": Only accept specific item types
+//   - (item, sourceId) => item.type === "widget": Only accept specific item types
-crossGridAcceptsDrop: ?(boolean | (item: LayoutItem, sourceGridId: string) => boolean) = true,
+crossGridAcceptsDrop: ?(boolean | (item: LayoutItem, sourceId: string) => boolean) = true,

 // Optional transform function to adapt items when dragging between grids with different configurations.
 // Receives the item and both grid configurations, returns the transformed item.